UltimateTournament/ArcadeThirdPartyDocs/docs/getting-started.md

 ## 2. Integrate the Game and Server SDKs

 Integrating with the arcade is as easy as adding a few API calls.
-Have a look at the [Integration Requirements](/docs/integration/integration-requirements) to get started, then follow the integration steps for your specific game category.
+Have a look at the [Integration Requirements](/docs/integration/integration-requirements) to get started, then follow the integration steps for your specific game type.

 ## 3. Submit Your Game for Review